-- Only download software from reputable websites ideally, the website of the company that creates and supports the software. - Use the official app store for your device: Apple App Store for iPhone and iPad; Google Play Store for Android devices. - 7Looking after your cyber-safety
+- Only download software from reputable websites â?? ideally, the website of the company that creates and supports the software. - Use the official app store for your device: Apple App Store for iPhone and iPad; Google Play Store for Android devices. - Be aware of where risks exist using our Online Security: Malware, Spyware and Viruses page. - 7Looking after your cyber-safety